 - The Elements of Style by E.B.
 White (Kindle).
 Learning how to become a better writer.

 - When the Game Was Ours by Larry Bird and Magic Johnson (Audible).

-- The Dark Tower VI: Song of Susannah by Stephen King (Audible).
+- The Dark Tower VI: Song of Susannah by Stephen King (Audible) and (Kindle).

 - The Hitchhiker’s Guide to the Galaxy (Kindle) – reading this with my 12-year old.